-Abiotic CharacteristicsValues Mt.
+Abiotic Characteristics Values Biotic - Mt.
 Stokes is one of the most dominant landforms in the Marlborough Sounds, with its upland ridge crests and summits reaching 1,203m above sea level.
 A number of watercourses extend from this central massif, and have long, high gradients with the water quality being amongst the highest in the Sounds.
-Biotic Characteristics Values Original forest covers most of the upper slopes of Stokes massif and its summit supports the only occurrence of subalpine vegetation in the Sounds.
-Natural biodiversity is high due to the range of altitude, landform and habitat types; especially enhanced by subalpine communities.
-Experiential Values Attributes The area straddles the inner and outer Sounds, where extreme weather can also play an important aspect in the areas experiential values attributes.
-The mountain top and associated ridges define and frame the associated bays and due to their lack of modification, retain very high remote and experiential values attributes.
+Original forest covers most of the upper slopes of Stokes massif Characteristics Values and its summit supports the only occurrence of subalpine vegetation in the Sounds.
+Natural biodiversity is high due to the range of altitude, landform and habitat types; especially enhanced by subalpine communities. communities.
+Experiential The area straddles the inner and outer Sounds, where extreme Values Attributes weather can also play an important aspect in the areas experiential values attributes.
+The mountain top and associated ridges define and frame the associated bays and due to their lack of modification, retain very high remote and experiential valuesattributes. mgir romoto and experiential values attributes.

-ONC 13: Pelorus Estuary (refer to map on opposite page) The mouth of the Peloru The mouth of the Pelorus River holds distinctive remnant alluvial communities that are impressive in their extent and lack o f modification.
-Aleindin Abiotic Extensive and uniform intertidal flats at the mouth of the Characteristics Values Te Hoiere/Pelorus River.
-Largely intact estuarine hydrological processes.
+ONC 13: Pelorus Estuary (refer to map on opposite page)

+The mouth of the Pelorus River holds distinctive remnant alluvial communities that are impressive in their extent and lack of modification.

+Abiotic Extensive and uniform intertidal flats at the mouth of the Characteristics Values Te Hoiere/Pelorus River. - Largely intact estuarine hydrological processes.
 Biotic Biotic patterns and sequences, dynamics and process Characteristics Values functioning are largely intact.
-Distinctive remnant alluvial communities are largely intact in the estuary and also for the upper hillslopes, although now reduced to scattered treelands, and include fertile podocarp and mixed broadleaved treeland, and semi-deciduous kowhai ribbonwood- lacebark treelands.
+Distinctive remnant alluvial communities are largely intact in the estuary and also for the upper hillslopes, although now reduce to scattered treelands, and include fertile podocarp and mixed broadleaved treeland, and semi-deciduous kowhai ribbonwoodlacebark treelands.
 Estuarine and adjoining freshwater wetland communities are extensive, very distinctive, regionally outstanding, and provide important habitats.
-For autoutial Experiential The intertidal river delta, with its network of small waterways Values Attributes and extensive saltmarsh beds is extremely memorable.
+Experiential The intertidal river delta, with its network of small waterways Values Attributes and extensive saltmarsh beds is extremely memorable.
 Despite modifications around parts of its perimeter, this large estuary holds high levels of perceived naturalness.